celery/celery/docs/userguide/tasks.rst

     class MyTask(Task):
         abstract = True

-This way the task won't be registered, but any task subclassing it will be.
+This way the task won't be registered, but any task inheriting from it will be.

 When tasks are sent, we don't send any actual function code, just the name of the task to execute.
 When the worker then receives the message it can look